 A message from Babaji’s Guru, Bhoganathar

-Last year, one of my followers, a chartered accountant, visited one Master.
+Last year, one of my followers, a chartered accountant, visited a Master.
 This Master is deeply connected to the Siddha Tradition, which Babaji is part of.
 He’s 70 plus years old.
-When he saw this person, he asked, “Who’s your Guru?”
+When this Master saw this person, he asked, “Who’s your Guru?”
 He said, “Mohanji.”
 “Ah, I was waiting to talk to him.
 I have something to tell him.”
-And he told about me and he even told about Mila, my daughter.
-Then he said that Babaji’s Guru, Bhoganathar, has been asking him to contact me.
+And he spoke about me and even about Mila, my daughter.
+Then the Master said that Babaji’s Guru, Bhoganathar, had been asking him to contact me.
 He said, “Bhoganathar wants to talk to him.
 I must speak to Mohanji.”
 Normally, nobody has my number.
 My phone number is not available.
 So this chartered accountant contacted our people and said this person is asking for Mohanji’s phone number, can we give it?
 I said, “Give it to this person.
 It’s fine.”

 One question I asked him: “Tell me whether my understanding is true.
 Bhoganathar was clear that Babaji is an Avatar of Lord Muruga, son of Shiva.
 Was he clear?”
 He said, “Yes, you’re absolutely right.”
-He was an Avatar, just like Sandipani Maharshi knew that Lord Krishna is an Avatar.
-There’s nothing to teach him.
-He already knows everything.
-But to keep the Tradition going, they attended the Gurus and the normal path of learning.
+He was an Avatar, and it was just like Sandipani Maharshi knowing that Lord Krishna was an Avatar.
+There was nothing to teach him – he already knew everything.
+But to keep the Tradition going, they attended with the Gurus and the normal path of learning.
 But they were all enlightened by birth.
 They were all Avatars.
 Just like Adi Shankara.
-Adi Shankara at the age of eight, when he went to Govindapada, Govindapada asked him, “Who are you?”
-Then he said, “Mano buddhya-hankara chittani naham, Na cha shrotra jihve, na cha ghrana netre, Na cha vyoma bhumirna tejo na vayuhu, Chidananda rupah shivoham shivoham.”
+When Adi Shankara at the age of eight, went to Govindapada, Govindapada asked him, “Who are you?”
+Then he replied, “Mano buddhyahankara chittani naham, Na cha shrotra jihve, na cha ghrana netre, Na cha vyoma bhumirna tejo na vayuhu, Chidananda rupah shivoham shivoham.”
 “I’m not the mind.
 I’m not the body.
 I’m not the organs of action.
 I’m not the organs of perception.
 I am Shiva.”
 If you can talk like this at the age of eight, what will you learn from anybody?

 A communion with Babaji

-Sage Bhoganathar, great Siddha, when he wanted to make the idol of Lord Muruga in the temple of Palani, Babaji was his model.
+When Sage Bhoganathar, the great Siddha, wanted to make the idol of Lord Muruga in the temple of Palani, Babaji was his model.
 Lord Muruga is called Kumara.
 He’s not growing beyond sixteen.
-He arrested his growth beyond sixteen.
+He arrested his growth at sixteen.
 And that you can see in the Nath Tradition very distinctly, which I’ll explain later.
-Bhoganathar combined the 9 poisons in a particular order, created the idol of Lord Muruga based on Babaji because he is the Avatar.
+Bhoganathar combined the 9 poisons in a particular order, and created the idol of Lord Muruga based on Babaji because he is the Avatar.
 There was no other model needed to create Muruga.
-The 9 poisons mixed together in such a way can cure every disease – all diseases.
-Even now, if you go to the temple of Palani, they do abhishek.
+The 9 poisons were mixed together in such a way to cure every disease – all diseases.
+Even now, if you go to the temple of Palani, they do abhisheka.
 They pour milk over the idol and they give you the milk.
 That is supposed to take away all the toxins from the system.
 This is one example.

 Nath Tradition is one of the most powerful Traditions of India.
 As I said earlier, there is a connection between all Traditions, through the underground.
 Outside it all looks like different rivers, but inside it’s the same water.
 Nath Tradition has its origin from Lord Krishna.
-When Lord Krishna was leaving his body, he decided that after leaving his body his teachings could get destroyed.
-So he told Lord Dattatreya to codify the Nath Tradition, and he asked the nine Narayanas, which are actually his own sequential parts, to come to Earth and attain the body of Navanath – nine Nath Gurus.
-And in that Tradition, Adinath is Lord Shiva, Balaknath is Babaji.
+When Lord Krishna was leaving his body, knowing that after leaving his body his teachings could get destroyed, he told Lord Dattatreya to codify the Nath Tradition.
+He asked the nine Narayanas, which are actually his own sequential parts, to come to Earth and attain the bodies of Navanath – nine Nath Gurus.
+And in that Tradition, Adinath is Lord Shiva, and Balaknath is Babaji.
 When I met Avadhoota Nadananda . . .
 I think some of you have read the Autobiography of an Avadhoota – a very, very powerful autobiography.
 If you haven’t read you should read it.
 A man’s quest from atheism – not believing in God – to the Pontiff of Gyanganj.
 Great journey.
 That book is available in Serbian language too.
 You must read it.

 Our job is to empower you

 So with Avadhoota Nadananda, I said, “I need nothing, I just need your blessings.”
 Then he said, “I will get the information.”
-And Gyanganj, especially, is a place where you cannot go.
+And Gyanganj especially, is a place where you cannot go.
 It’s actually a location in Tibet, but even if you ask the monks in Tibet they will say there is nothing like that.
 But there is a place where great Masters are meditating and that place belongs to numerous Masters who have been on Earth but relocated, kind of, after death, after attaining samadhi.
 Various Masters are existing in that realm and that is the causal layer of the Earth.
-Causal layer is where everything starts from, that is, where all the seeds are sitting, all the impressions.
-So this is where whatever Traditions are happening in this world, they have a root there, in Gyanganj.
+Causal layer is where everything starts from, that is where all the seeds are sitting, all the impressions.
+So this is where whatever Traditions happening in this world have a root, there in Gyanganj.
 And Nadananda was the Pontiff of Gyanganj.
-I didn’t want to express too much about what I do to Nadananda because he’s a great Master.
+I didn’t want to express too much about what I do, to Nadananda, because he’s a great Master.
 He’s a Pontiff.
 I just prostrated at his feet and took his blessings.
 And then he said, “I will get information.”

-Next day I was there.
-Suddenly he comes into the room and says, “I want to honor you.
+The next day, he suddenly comes into the room and says, “I want to honor you.
 Babaji told me, ‘We sent him there.’ ” So that Babaji is Mahatapa.
 He’s known as Mahatapa in the Avadhoota Tradition.
 In Gyanganj, Babaji is known as Mahatapa.
 So we know Balaknath, Mahatapa, Lord Muruga are all one person.
 Different costumes or different manifestations, but it’s all same.
-I’m hearing about Gyanganj for the first time.
+I was hearing about Gyanganj for the first time.
 Then it went on – like that it went.
-He honored me, etc. And then it was in June, last year, I had an invitation to inaugurate a restaurant in Shirdi.
+He honored me, etc. And then it was in June last year that I had an invitation to inaugurate a restaurant in Shirdi.

 So all these Masters are working simultaneously.
 Tradition is working!
 You know, when you become part of the Tradition, there’s nothing for you to do.
 He told me, “Your job was to come here.
 Our job is to empower you.
 Now you don’t have to walk.”
 This is the promise of the Tradition.
 Please understand.
 All the Traditions – including what Swamiji was talking about – the Tradition is empowering you.
-Even Buddha faced this thing.
+Even the Buddha faced this thing.
 Buddha was meditating for a long time and nothing was happening.
-Finally, he got fed up.
+Finally he got fed up.
 He said, “What am I doing?”
 Activity was not giving the realization.
 Then he said, “Enough is enough.”
 He dropped everything.
 Then what happened?
 Enlightenment happened.
-What he felt, he was so expanded that the leaf fell from the tree – “It fell through me.”
-That means you are beyond your size, you have expanded so much, everything was inside.
+What he felt when he was so expanded and when the leaf fell from the tree : “It fell through me.”
+That means you are beyond your size, you have expanded so much, everything is inside.
 So your activity can take you only to a certain level.
 Beyond that, it’s Beingness that works.
 You have to just Be.
 Tradition helps you.
 Tradition empowers you.
 It takes you forward.